FortiGate

 Solution

-While the Collector Agent receives login events for users from the DC agents, Windows does not generate log out events.
+While the Collector Agent receives login events for users from the DC agents, Windows does not generate logout events.

-As such, the collector agent needs to verify periodically if the user is still logged in.
-Collector Agent does this via WMI by default, and via remote registry in older versions or as fall-back.
-Collector Agent sends traffic on ports 139, 389 and 445 to this end.
+The Collector Agent does this via WMI by default and via remote registry in older versions or as a fallback.
+The Collector Agent sends traffic on ports 139, 389, and 445 for these functions.

-If the collector agent cannot connect for any reason, the host status is set to 'Not Verified' and a log entry will be added to the collector agent debug logs.
-Users in status 'Not Verified' will be removed based on the Dead Entry timeout defined in Collector Agent; by default this is 8 hours (480 minutes).
+If the collector agent cannot connect for any reason, the host status is set to 'Not Verified', and a log entry will be added to the collector agent debug logs.
+Users in status 'Not Verified' will be removed based on the Dead Entry timeout defined in Collector Agent; by defaul,t this is 8 hours (480 minutes).

 The most common causes for status 'Not Verified':

-1. Windows firewall on the targeted workstation does not allow access on port 139 or 445.
+1. Windows Firewall on the targeted workstation does not allow access on port 139 or 445.

-3. The user's workstation returns an RPC error when a WMI query is performed
+3. The user's workstation returns an RPC error when a WMI query is performed.

-To verify if WMI operates correctly, and the FSSO service account has the required permissions, some Windows commands may be used manually:
+To verify if WMI operates correctly and the FSSO service account has the required permissions, some Windows commands may be used manually:

 • Start a command prompt under the service account that the Collector Agent runs under.